You are here: Urology Textbook > Testes > Testicular trauma

 - Detection of decreased blood flow with Doppler ultrasonography.

 - The extent of injury can be easily underestimated with ultrasonography (Bhatt and Dogra, 2008).
 Inhomogeneities in the testicular parenchyma and evidence of a hematoma within the cavum serosum testis are signs of a rupture of the tunica albuginea, even if it appears intact.

 Conservative treatment of testicular trauma is indicated for mild hematoma without tear of the tunica albuginea and without decreased blood flow of the testis.
 A testicular rupture may occur later in the course of convervative treatment.
 Conservative treatment consists of analgesics, elevation of the scrotum, local cooling and bed rest.

 Surgical Treatment of testicular injury:

-The scrotal management is necessary for a pronounced hematoma (hematocele), for suspected testicular rupture and for a decreased testicular blood flow.
-Surgical treatment depends on the intraoperative findings: detorsion of the testis, removal of hematoma or nonviable tissue, suture of the tunica albuginea.
+Scrotal exploration is necessary for patients with significant hematoma (hematocele), with suspected testicular rupture or if a decreased testicular blood flow is seen.
+Surgical treatment depends on the intraoperative findings: detorsion of the testis, removal of hematoma and nonviable tissue, suture of the tunica albuginea.
 Orchiectomy is necessary for patients with complete testicular destruction.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z